As an international shareowner, there are additional considerations that may apply to you.

-Wells Fargo & Company’s “Insider Trading Policy” (the Policy) is contained in its Team Member Code of Ethics and Business Conduct (Code of Ethics) and provides that Wells Fargo team members (defined as employees of Wells Fargo & Company and its subsidiaries (“WFC”)) are prohibited from buying or selling securities or tipping others while in possession of material, nonpublic information.
-This prohibition applies to any sell transactions initiated by team members related to vested shares resulting from a restricted share rights (RSR) grant.
+Wells Fargo & Company’s “Insider Trading Policy” (the Policy) is contained in its Employee Code of Ethics and Business Conduct (Code of Ethics) and provides that Wells Fargo employees (defined as employees of Wells Fargo & Company and its subsidiaries (“WFC”) are prohibited from buying or selling securities or tipping others while in possession of material, nonpublic information.
+This prohibition applies to any sell transactions initiated by employees related to vested shares resulting from a restricted share rights (RSR) grant.

-In addition, certain team members are required to obtain transaction pre-clearance prior to executing any transactions in the securities of corporate issuers including WFC.
+In addition, certain employees are required to obtain transaction pre-clearance prior to executing any transactions in the securities of corporate issuers including WFC.
 This pre-clearance is necessary to ensure compliance with regulatory expectations and avoid the appearance of any wrongdoing.
-Wells Fargo wants to ensure that any transactions involving the securities of WFC, executed by our team members, is transparent, honest and ethical, and that our team members don’t misuse any information regarding WFC which may not be available to the general public and could provide the team member with an unfair advantage.
+Wells Fargo wants to ensure that any transactions involving the securities of WFC, executed by our employees, is transparent, honest and ethical, and that our employees don’t misuse any information regarding WFC which may not be available to the general public and could provide the team member with an unfair advantage.

-Wells Fargo team members are obligated to be familiar with and abide by the provisions of the Code of Ethics and line of business personal investment/account dealing policies and procedures.
+Wells Fargo employees are obligated to be familiar with and abide by the provisions of the Code of Ethics and line of business personal investment/account dealing policies and procedures.